VS

 Across all battles:

-Fans love Douglas MacArthur for his charisma, the dramatic flair of his leadership, and his famous promise, 'I shall return.'
-His larger-than-life persona and decisive actions during critical moments of World War II and the Korean War make him a compelling figure in military history.
+Fans love MacArthur for his bold, theatrical style and his famous pipe-smoking image.
+His impactful speeches and strong personality during the Korean War left a lasting impression, making him a standout figure in military history.